 Managing It All

 Taking care of your health has never been more important.
 Self-care isn’t just a buzzword.
-When you’re closing in on menopause, it should be a priority.
+As your going through perimenopause and menopause, it should be a priority.
 Take care of your skin.
 Pay attention to your weight and your blood pressure.
 Get at least seven hours of sleep each night.
 Clean up your diet and get at least a half hour of exercise most days per week.
 Spend time in nature, connect with loved ones, practice gratitude.
 And see your doctor at least annually for a checkup.